Suzanne Carnell (UK)

 Director of Children’s Books and Comics, Albin Michel

-Passionate about children’s literature in all its forms Marion Jablonski has been building a bold and open catalog for 25 years at Albin Michel.
+Passionate about children’s literature in all its forms, Marion Jablonski has been building a bold and open catalog dedicated to readers from early childhood to young adults.
+Albin Michel has published some remarkable illustrated books that have enjoyed international acclaim and become classics of children's literature.

 Victo Ngai (USA/China Hong Kong)

-Victo Ngai is a Los Angeles based artist from Hong Kong.
+Victo Ngai is a Los Angeles based artist from Hong Kong, China.
 She is a Forbes 30 Under 30 (Art and Style) honoree, a 5x Gold Medalist from the Society of Illustrators New York, a Hugo Award Nominee, and the first Chinese SOI Hamilton King honoree.

 Victo’s art is often been described as magical realism.
 Each creation is layered with symbolism and stories that reveal more each time the viewer is engaged.
 The visual results of her artistic journey take inspiration from her Chinese heritage, art education from the Rhode Island School of Design, a love for classic children's books, Japanese ukiyo-e, modern landscape paintings, and more.